 Cooking Tips

-- Sashimi grade tuna: make sure you are using sashimi-grade tuna which is suitable to serve raw - you can find it in lots of good local fishmongers or even online.
+Sashimi grade tuna: make sure you are using sashimi-grade tuna which is suitable to serve raw.
+You can find it in lots of good local fishmongers or even online.
 Since we aren’t cooking it, don’t be tempted to swap it for regular tuna.
 Also, use a very sharp knife to cut it into chunks - make sure it is cold before doing so.

-- Kewpie mayonnaise - I definitely recommend trying to find Kewpie mayonnaise, it has a richer, umami flavour and creamier texture as it is made with egg yolks (not whole eggs).
+Kewpie mayonnaise - I definitely recommend trying to find Kewpie mayonnaise.
+It has a richer, umami flavour and creamier texture as it is made with egg yolks (not whole eggs).

 Frequently Asked Questions